$L$-functions of Kloosterman sheaves: L -functions of Kloosterman sheaves

-for each prime number $\ell$, with the following properties. \begin{itemize}[label=(\theenumi)., ref= \ref{defn::weakly-compatible}.(\theenumi)] \item[(1).]
+for each prime number $\ell$, with the following properties. \begin{itemize} \item[(1).]
 If $p\not\in S$, for all $\ell\neq p$, the representation $\rho_{\ell}$ is unramified at $p$ and the characteristic polynomial of $\rho_{\ell}(\frob_p)$ is a polynomial with coefficients in $\bb{Q}$, independent of the choice of $\ell$, \item[(2).]
 Each representation $\rho_{\ell}$ is de Rham at $\ell$, and is crystalline if $\ell\not\in S$, \item[(3).]
-The Hodge--Tate number of $\rho_{\ell}$ is independent of $\ell$. \end{itemize} To a weakly compatible system of $\ell$-adic representations, we can attach a partial $L$-function
+The Hodge--Tate weights of $\rho_{\ell}$ are independent of $\ell$. \end{itemize} To a weakly compatible system of $\ell$-adic representations, we can attach a partial $L$-function

 Moreover, we call $\scr{R}$ \textit{strictly compatible} if for each $p$, there exists a WD--representation $\WD_p(\scr{R})$ of $W_{\bb{Q}_p}$ over $\bq$ such that for each $\ell\neq p$ and each $\iota \colon \bq\hookrightarrow \bql$, the push forward $\iota \WD_p(\scr{R})$ is isomorphic to $\WD_p(\rho_\ell)^{ss}$.
 To a strictly compatible family $\scr{R}$, we can attach an $L$-function